winery/winery/docs/user/overview.md

   To specify what a node type should do, the user can define an interface and the operations provided by this interface.
   Once the operations of a node type are defined, artifacts (e.g., shell scripts, .war files) implementing these operations need to be modeled.
   With the *Implementation Artifact Generator* a stub java maven project to build a .war file for a defined interface is generated automatically.

+- *Grouping*:
+  This functionality allows the grouping of node templates in the TOSCA topology model editor.
+It enables the possibility to model groups within a topology, e.g., to describe that a policy only applies to a certain group of node templates, but not to all node templates of a topology template.

 ## Features